flybywiresim/website/src/posts/systems_notam-2022-02.md

 #### Autopilot

 Furthermore, we have also improved some of the laws and mode initiation mechanisms of the autopilot systems.
 First, we have made several changes to the arming (<span style="color:blue">ALT</span>) and engaging mechanisms of <span style="color:green">ALT</span> and <span style="color:green">ALT*</span> modes.
 We have also reworked the conditions of arming <span style="color:blue">ALT</span> and engaging <span style="color:green">ALT</span>.
-In addition, <span style="color:green">ALT*</span> is now inhibited 3 seconds after changing the FCU altitude, and the plane now overshoots of the target altitude in a realistic way.
+In addition, <span style="color:green">ALT*</span> is now inhibited 3 seconds after changing the FCU altitude, and the plane now overshoots the target altitude in a realistic way.

 Second, the target load factors that are used to guide the autopilot are now separated for every law and situation.
 As an example, the V/S mode usually targets a load factor of 0.05G, but during the level off phase (i.e., when you push the V/S knob on the FCU) it now aims for 0.1G.